 There are no U.S. grade standards for Bok Choy.
-These instructions have been developed by the Fresh Products Branch to assist officially licensed inspectors in making inspections, writing certificates and to assist in the proper identification of specialty type fruits and vegetables.
+These instructions have been developed by the Specialty Crops Inspection Division to assist officially licensed inspectors in making inspections, writing certificates and to assist in the proper identification of specialty type fruits and vegetables.

 Bok Choy (Chinese Chard, Boy-Toyo, Pak-Choy, Paak-Tsoi, Bok Toy) is probably the best known of all the Orient-grown vegetables.
 The plant is a general favorite because of the pleasing sweet, crisp taste of it petioles (supporting stems).
 It is a native of Asia and belongs to the same family as Napa and Michihle.